Access to Fertility Services Bill

 Overview

 This bill aims to ensure equal access to NHS fertility services across England.
-It mandates national standards for fertility treatment, including eligibility criteria, types of treatment, and the number of treatments available.
-The bill also seeks to standardize pricing through a national tariff and empowers the Secretary of State to direct NICE and NHS Improvement to ensure equitable access and provision.
+It mandates national standards for eligibility, treatment types, and treatment numbers, standardizes pricing, and empowers the Secretary of State to direct NICE and NHS Improvement to ensure equitable access and provision.

 Description

-The Access to Fertility Services Bill establishes a duty for the Secretary of State to guarantee equal access to NHS fertility services in England.
-This will be achieved through regulations setting national standards for:
+The Access to Fertility Services Bill establishes a duty on the Secretary of State to ensure equal access to NHS fertility services in England.
+This will be achieved through:

 Government Spending